 Then, pour about a cup of water into your Instant Pot.

-Pour the egg mixture into a silicone egg mold and add the top.
+Pour the egg mixture into a silicone egg molds and add the top.

-Set the manual pressure for 8 minutes, then let it NPR (naturally release the pressure for a few minutes).
+Set the manual pressure for 8 minutes, then let the pressure release naturally.
+You may see Instant Pot speak calling this NPR.

 Release the remaining pressure by turning the valve to vent.